-After a restricted and unsettling spring, getting outside this summer feels more urgent than ever.
+After a restricted and unsettling 2020, getting outside this summer feels more urgent than ever.
 We’re all craving open spaces, fresh air and sunlight.
 As soothing as the sun is for the soul, however, it’s not so good for our skin.
-While we keep up our coronavirus precautions, let’s remember: sun protection still matters, too.
+While we keep up our COVID-19 precautions, let’s remember: sun protection still matters, too.
 Here is a skin-care refresher to help you stay safe out there.

 Slather on the sunscreen

 Using sunscreen every day is the most important thing you can do to protect your skin — not just from early aging, but also from melanoma, the deadliest form of skin cancer.
 The best sunscreen is the one you will use often.
 If you prefer a spray, use a spray.
 They’re all effective as long as you apply them evenly and reapply every two hours.
 A broad-spectrum SPF 30 is a good daily choice in the summer.
 For travels to sunnier places or long days out by the water, go for 50-plus.
 And don’t forget your hat and sunglasses.

 Protect your kids